heidi37/quizzical/README.md

 # Quizzical

-A single page app that generates 5 General Knowledge trivia questions.
+A single page React app that generates 5 General Knowledge trivia questions.

 This project is part of the Scrimba Frontend Developer Career path.
 I was given a Figma comp and I wrote all the code and used Vite to do the local development.